 Rapport – An understanding, an empathy close and harmonious between one or more people.
 For mages of mischief it’s a glamour which he/she can caste towards an absolute stranger.
 It can be totally fake unless you subscribe to the view the bonds between any human is great and every human is intimately bonded in some profound and transcendent way.

-Stacking – Stacking or Assumption Stacking making guesses about somone then telling them about it.
-It could be based on appearance, voice or situational cues.
-Daygamers use it to move the conversation forward, create loose ends and to build some fun or controversy.
+Stacking – Stacking or Assumption Stacking is making guesses about someone then telling them about it.
+It could be based on appearance, voice or situational cues which are used by Daygamers to move the conversation forward, create loose ends and to build some fun or controversy.
 They don’t have to be correct to work and they help you stay in the game especially if you run out of things to say.

 Vibing – A feeling or sense of a person.
 In this context someone might try to come across as fun, sexual, dangerous et cetera even before anything is said.
 See London Daygame Model – a lightening primer.